kitnil/awesome/README.md

 - [reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview
 - [PLMpapers](https://github.com/thunlp/PLMpapers) - Must-read Papers on pre-trained language models.
 - [how-to-exit-vim](https://github.com/hakluke/how-to-exit-vim) - Below are some simple methods for exiting vim.
 - [TrackersListCollection](https://github.com/XIU2/TrackersListCollection) - 🎈 Updated daily!
-A list of popular BitTorrent Trackers! / 每天更新！全网热门 BT Tracker 列表！
+A list of popular BitTorrent Trackers! / 每天更新！全网热门 BT Tracker 列表！⭐++
 - [kubernetes-production-best-practices](https://github.com/learnk8s/kubernetes-production-best-practices) - A checklist of Kubernetes best practices to help you release to production
 - [awesome-webpack-perf](https://github.com/iamakulov/awesome-webpack-perf) - A curated list of webpack tools for web performance
 - [README-template.md](https://github.com/scottydocs/README-template.md) - A README template for anyone to copy and use.